I's hot. It's sitting-on-the-sun, can't-think-straight, need-a-gallon-of-water-a-day hot. So what should you do in South Carolina?

 Go north, of course.
-South Carolina’s Upstate is hot, make no mistake about it, but the elevation makes it feel a little cooler even when it’s over 100 degrees.
+South Carolina's Upstate is hot in the summer, make no mistake about it, but the elevation makes it feel a little cooler even when it's over 100 degrees.

 There is one short stretch of the byway that lets you see a pair of old bridges: a covered bridge from the early 20th century and the oldest intact bridge in South Carolina.